trisignia/mass_mandrill/README.md

-mass_mandrill
+Mass Mandrill
 =============

-mass_mandrill is thin wrapper around mandrill-api gem that makes sending emails with Mandrill easier and more pleasent to use.
+Mass Mandrill is thin wrapper around mandrill-api gem that makes sending emails with Mandrill easier and more pleasent to use.
 Goal is to resemble Rails' ActionMailer API.
+Although sending emails with Mass Mandrill looks like sending emails with ActionMailer, Mass Mandrill does not depend on Rails and it can be used in non-Rails applications.

-mass_mandrill supports bulk email sending and Mandrill templates.
+Mass Mandrill supports bulk email sending and Mandrill templates.
 To learn more about these topics, visit [Mandrill Support](http://help.mandrill.com/home).

 Example